Cottontail rabbit: Eating mechanics

-In contrast to rodents, (squirrels, etc.) which generally sit on their hind legs and hold food with their front paws while feeding, cottontail rabbits eat while on all fours.
-Cottontail rabbits typically only use their nose to move and adjust the position of the food that it places directly in front of its front paws on the ground.
-The cottontail will turn the food with its nose to find the cleanest part of the vegetation (free of sand and inedible parts) to begin its meal.
-The only time a cottontail uses its front paws while feeding is when vegetation is above its head on a living plant, at which point the cottontail will lift its paw to bend the branch to bring the food within reach.
+In contrast to rodents, which generally sit on their hind legs and hold food with their front paws while feeding, cottontail rabbits eat while on all fours.
+These rabbits typically use their noses only to move and adjust the position of the food that they place directly in front of their front paws on the ground.
+The cottontail turns the food with its nose to find the cleanest part of the vegetation (free of sand and inedible parts) to begin its meal.
+The only time a cottontail uses its front paws while feeding is when vegetation is above its head on a living plant, when it lifts its paw to bend the branch to bring the food within reach.

-Cottontails are rarely found out of their burrows looking for food on windy days, because the wind interferes with their hearing capabilities.
-Hearing an incoming predator before they get close enough to attack is their primary defense mechanism.
+Cottontails are rarely found foraging for food on windy days, because the wind interferes with their hearing capabilities.
+Hearing incoming predators before they get close enough to attack is their primary defense mechanism.